By Cara Lopez Lee

 Back then, the first border guards, who rode horseback, were not tasked to keep out Mexicans, but to keep out the Chinese.
 You see, after the Chinese finished the railroads, and a recession hit, a slew of angry Americans blamed them for “stealing jobs.”
 So in 1882, Congress passed the Chinese Exclusion Act, halting most Chinese immigration until World War Two.

 My great-grandfather was Chinese.
 He did not work on the railroads, but owned El Paso’s Chung King Café, and he smuggled Chinese across the Mexican border.
-He was born in China—I’ve been to his village twice—but a few of his children believed he was born in San Francisco, a lie many Chinese told to break into this country, their birth certificates mysteriously lost in the Great Earthquake and Fire of 1906.
+He was born in China—I’ve been to his village twice—but a few of his children believed he was born in San Francisco, a lie many Chinese told to get into this country, their birth certificates mysteriously lost in the Great Earthquake and Fire of 1906.

 On my mother’s side: